Entra Sync

 1. Enable Contact Information Sync - This option must be selected to enable synchronization of contact information.

-2. First Name - The first name field in Azure will be matched to either the first name or the nickname field in Rock.
+2. First Name - The first name field in Entra will be matched to either the first name or the nickname field in Rock.
 This setting controls which one.

-3. Job Title - This setting is only effective when data is being sent from Rock to Azure AD.
+3. Job Title - This setting is only effective when data is being sent from Rock to Entra.
 It will have no effect when the synchronization happens in the other direction.
-You can select either a Person Attribute value or a Lava expression to control the value that is sent to Azure AD.
+You can select either a Person Attribute value or a Lava expression to control the value that is sent to Entra.

-4. Department - This setting is only effective when data is being sent from Rock to Azure AD.
+4. Department - This setting is only effective when data is being sent from Rock to Entra.
 It will have no effect when the synchronization happens in the other direction.
-You can select either a Person Attribute value or a Lava expression to control the value that is sent to Azure AD.
+You can select either a Person Attribute value or a Lava expression to control the value that is sent to Entra.

-5. Office - This setting is only effective when data is being sent from Rock to Azure AD.
+5. Office - This setting is only effective when data is being sent from Rock to Entra.
 It will have no effect when the synchronization happens in the other direction.
-You can select either a Person Attribute value or a Lava expression to control the value that is sent to Azure AD.
+You can select either a Person Attribute value or a Lava expression to control the value that is sent to Entra.

-6. Company - This setting is only effective when data is being sent from Rock to Azure AD.
+6. Company - This setting is only effective when data is being sent from Rock to Entra.
 It will have no effect when the synchronization happens in the other direction.
-You can select either a Person Attribute value or a Lava expression to control the value that is sent to Azure AD.
+You can select either a Person Attribute value or a Lava expression to control the value that is sent to Entra.

-7. Office Phone Type - This setting controls which Rock phone type is used to synchronize to the office/business phone in Azure AD.
+7. Office Phone Type - This setting controls which Rock phone type is used to synchronize to the office/business phone in Entra.

-8. Mobile Phone Type - This setting controls which Rock phone type is used to synchronize to the mobile phone in Azure AD.
+8. Mobile Phone Type - This setting controls which Rock phone type is used to synchronize to the mobile phone in Entra.

 Note

-The Position Fields (Job Title, Department, Office, and Company) can only be configured to synchronize data from Rock to Azure AD.
-They do not have any effect when data is being synchronized from Azure AD to Rock.
+The Position Fields (Job Title, Department, Office, and Company) can only be configured to synchronize data from Rock to Entra.
+They do not have any effect when data is being synchronized from Entra to Rock.

 Warning

-The Microsoft Graph API does not allow you to modify the phone numbers or of a user who has administrative privileges in your Azure AD tenant.
+The Microsoft Graph API does not allow you to modify the phone numbers or of a user who has administrative privileges in your Entra tenant.
 This is an intentional limitation for security reasons (those phone numbers can be used for account recovery).
-If you enable the synchronization for those fields and this condition occurs, those fields will not be modified in Azure AD (but the rest of the person’s information will sync correctly).
+If you enable the synchronization for those fields and this condition occurs, those fields will not be modified in Entra (but the rest of the person’s information will sync correctly).

 A Warning About Group Configurations and Contact Information Sync